-Electronic items may be recycled at the Laramie Landfill by Albany County residents free of charge.
-The Landfill accepts electronics for recycling 8:00am – 4:30pm, Monday through Saturday.
+Electronic items may be recycled at the Recycling Center (located within the landfill) by Albany County residents free of charge.
+The Recycling Center accepts electronics for recycling 8:00am – 4:30pm, Monday through Saturday.
 Businesses wanting to recycle their electronics pay an eighteen cents ($.18) per pound fee.

 Not everything that plugs in is accepted as E-Waste.
 To find out about a specific item, search on the free "Laramie Waste & Recycling" app or click here to search.
-The Landfill accepts the following common items for electronic recycling:
+The Recycling Center accepts the following common items for electronic recycling:

 - Flat panel Televisions

 - Keyboards and Mice

 - Game Consoles